ckettell/CV/README.md

 **Self-Starter**

- At university, I co-founded an event-planning team and focused on the growth of the night.
+At university, I co-founded an event-planning team and took on the role growing the event.
 To do so, I used digital channels such as Facebook to reach students throughout the city.
 As the team matured, I was able to move into project management.
 This made me responsible for the negotiation with venues and artists as well as the logistical problems during the events.

 **Attention to Detail**